debbiect246/recipe-app/README.md

 11. I returned to my app.py page to connect my database to my app.
 I entered the environment details in to my config.py file and then put this in gitignore.
+I also created my procfile and my requirements.txt file.
 12. I then built my allrecipeslist page so that my recipes would display on the screen.
 Initially I used accordian format from materializecss but then changed the display to cards on the advice of my mentor.
 I checked that the allrecipeslist page worked, and that summary information was displayed on the front of the card with a picture of the recipe, and on clicking on the three dot icon